contiki-ng/contiki-ng/examples/ipv6/coap-example/README.md

 EXAMPLE FILES
 -------------

-- er-example-server.c: A RESTful server example showing how to use the REST layer to develop server-side applications (at the moment only CoAP is implemented for the REST Engine).
+- coap-example-server.c: A RESTful server example showing how to use the REST layer to develop server-side applications (at the moment only CoAP is implemented for the REST Engine).
-- er-example-client.c: A CoAP client that polls the /actuators/toggle resource every 10 seconds and cycles through 4 resources on button press (target address is hard-coded).
+- coap-example-client.c: A CoAP client that polls the /actuators/toggle resource every 10 seconds and cycles through 4 resources on button press (target address is hard-coded).
-- er-plugtest-server.c: The server used for draft compliance testing at ETSI IoT CoAP Plugtests.
+- plugtest-server.c: The server used for draft compliance testing at ETSI IoT CoAP Plugtests.
 Erbium (Er) participated in Paris, France, March 2012 and Sophia-Antipolis, France, November 2012 (configured for minimal-net).